appgineerin/Docs/content/atvo/appgineering-tv-overlay-for-iracing/docs/timing-screen/camera-controls.md

 ## Hotkeys
 Almost all of the actions available from the Camera Controls can also be performed via hotkeys.
 Please read the [ATVO hotkeys documentation](../../hotkeys) for more information.

+## Streamdeck
+Almost all of the actions available from the Camera Controls can also be performed via a Streamdeck device.
+Please read the [ATVO Streamdeck documentation](../../hotkeys#streamdeck) for more information.

 ## Camera actions

 ### Camera dropdown